 You agree that: (a) an application form that is submitted for an Online Service by you is merely an offer by you to buy access to such Online Service for the price notified when you place that application form; and (b) we may ask you to provide additional details or require you to confirm your details to enable us to process an application form.

 We may accept or reject an application form at our discretion.
 This includes if: (a) the requested Online Service is not available; (b) there is an error in the price or the product description posted on the Portal; and/or (c) there is an error in the application form.
 Accordingly, you agree that each application form is subject to price and availability confirmation by us.

-You may view, download, save, print and use the information and material made available to you via the Online Services (Content) for your personal use, including: (a) if you are a Client, for the purposes of sharing the Content with an Accountant or other person authorised by you via the Online Services; and (b) if you are an Accountant, for the purposes of providing your services to your clients.
+You may use the information and material made available to you via the Online Services (Content): (a) if you are a Client, for your personal use and for sharing the Content with your Authorised Person; and (b) if you are an Authorised Person, for fulfilling your obligations to the relevant Client.
 You must not otherwise use, handle or distribute the Content without our prior written permission.